harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ---

-Many two-syllable words change meaning based on stress placement: Nouns typically stress the first syllable (), while verbs stress the second ().
-Another examples include "convert" and "import".
-See [Initial-Stress-Derived Noun](https://en.wikipedia.org/wiki/Initial-stress-derived_noun)
+Many two-syllable words change meaning based on stress placement - nouns typically stress the first syllable, while verbs stress the second.
+This pattern occurs due to *initial-stress-derived noun*.

+#define [Initial-Stress-Derived Noun](https://en.wikipedia.org/wiki/Initial-stress-derived_noun) is a phonological process in English that moves stress to the first syllable of verbs when they are used as nouns or adjectives.

 | Word      | Noun IPA       | Verb IPA      | Note             |
 | --------- | -------------- | ------------- | ---------------- |